The Vermont Farm Immersion Program at Hartshorn Farm

 The Short Version:

 The Vermont Farm Immersion Program, Inc. is a 501c3 educational nonprofit organization registered in the state of Vermont whose mission is to inspire, guide, and educate the next generation of farmers and food business entrepreneurs, as well as empower individuals to grow food at home sustainably and with climate change in mind.

-We are offering a single two week, experiential learning summer farm immersion programs in August.
+We are offering a single two week, experiential learning summer farm immersion program in September.